Skip to main content

 A site is an individual WordPress installation created inside an environment.
 Each site is fully isolated at the application level and comes with its own dedicated tools and controls.

-• Custom domain support including primary domain assignment
+• Custom domain support, including primary domain assignment

 • Backups and staging controls

-• Cache management specific to the site
+• Cache management

 • phpMyAdmin access and a dedicated database